History of the Hungarian language: Proto-Hungarian

 Around 1000 BC, the linguistic ancestors of the Hungarians had moved southwest from their previous territories, the region west of the Ural Mountains, the eastern frontier of Europe; hence the Hungarian language separated from its closest relatives, the Ob-Ugric languages, which further divided into the Mansi language and the Khanty language.
-(This split may have occurred only later, and their speakers were influenced by an Asian, possibly Western-Siberian tribe, as the Mansies and Khanties moved northeast.)
+(This split may have occurred only later, and their speakers were influenced by an Asian, possibly Western-Siberian tribe, as the Mansis and Khantys moved northeast.)
 Proto-Hungarian likely had contacts with the Permic languages at this time, as indicated by a nontrivial number of shared vocabulary and sound developments (which are not found in the other Uralic languages).

 The Hungarians gradually changed their way of living from settled hunting to nomadic cattle-raising.
 Their most important animals included sheep and cattle.
 There are no written resources on the era, thus little is known about it.

 After a long journey, the Hungarians had settled the coastal region of the northeastern Black Sea (Levédia).
 With the fall of Attila's empire, the Huns had receded to this area, and established their new state, which also ruled over the Hungarians.
 A possible memoir of this is a Hungarian myth of Hunor and Magor.
 According to the legend they were the twin sons of King Nimrod and the ancestors of the Huns and the Magyars (Hungarians) respectively.

 After the Hunnish rule ended, the Hungarians came into contact with the Göktürks and were significantly influenced by them.
 The Göktürk Turk Empire flourished in the 6th century.
 This is probably the time when the Hungarians started writing, using the Old Hungarian script (rovásírás).
 Later, the Hungarians also came into contact with the Khazars and moved westward to Etelköz, where the Magyars lived as an independent nation.

 In 895–896, under the rulership of Prince Árpád, they crossed the Carpathian Mountains, and settled the Carpathian Basin, the area of present-day Hungary.
 They also began to establish their own state here, namely the Principality of Hungary.
 They launched a number of plundering raids both westward into former Francia and southward into the Byzantine Empire.

 A saying or prayer mentioning the exonym "Hungarians" (Hungari) was common in the 10th century, at the time of intense raiding of various parts of Europe by these tribes.
 It's attested in the Song of the Watchmen of Modena in 924 AD: